Indianapolis Arrears and Collection Lawyer

 - Take collection and enforcement actions to obtain child support payments

 At Trapp Law, LLC in Indianapolis, we thoroughly prepare arrears and collection cases for a favorable resolution.
 We understand the sensitive nature of family law matters and are committed to protecting your best interests and achieving a positive and timely resolution.
-If you are not receiving child support or other payments ordered by family law court, contact us for experienced legal assistance.
+If you are not receiving child support or other payments ordered by a family law court, contact us for experienced legal assistance.